 Arnold Roy “Bud” Richardson, age 87, a resident of Warsaw, Virginia, passed away peacefully at Memorial Regional Hospital on Saturday, December 21, 2019, with family at his side.

-To send flowers in memory of Arnold Roy "Bud" Richardson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Arnold Roy "Bud" Richardson, please visit our Heartfelt Sympathies Store.

 Bud started his long journey in life on August 25, 1932.
 Born in Kankakee, Illinois, the son of Charles Francis Richardson and Jessie Marie (Denton) Richardson, he was orphaned by the death of his parents in an automobile accident at the age of 12.